wirrunna/CamillaDSP-an-implemantation/README.md

 Following https://www.audiosciencereview.com/forum/index.php?threads/rpi-camilladsp-tutorial.29656/ I built CamillaDSP running on a Raspberry Pi 5 to tri-amp a pair of modified Klipschorns, a USB connected Motu UltraLite Mk.5 provides the balanced analog output to the three stereo amplifiers.

 Initially I ran CamillaDSP and Squeezelite on a headless Raspberry Pi with the OLED volume display as recommended in Michael's tutorial.
 The music was controlled via a  PiCorePlayer on another Raspberry Pi running on a 7" screen.

 I then tried installing and running JiveLite on the RPi 5 with CamillaDSP instead of SqueezeLite and mounted the RPi on the back of a 7" touch screen display.
 As well as the streaming facility, JiveLite provides player controls and display.
-This worked fairly well, required swapping from JiveLite to CDSP to see the volume.
+This worked fairly well, but required swapping from JiveLite to CDSP to see the volume.

 After a bit of research I bought a Waveshare 10.1" touch screen with a stand and provision for mounting a RPi on the back (details in the link to Waveshare below).

 By running the Raspberry Pi desktop OS instead of Raspberry Pi Lite and adding an on-screen keyboard there is now full control of the internet browser for CamillaDSP without the need for an attached keyboard.
+The full suite of RPi software utilities are also available.
+My understanding is that the RPi Desktop does not load software until it is executed and so it doesn't use more RAM than the RPi OS Lite, however it does use a few GB more storage but will safely run on a 32GB SD card.
+In fact after backup of my SD Card I loaded GParted and shrunk the SD card to 14 GB and have since copied the image onto several different SD cards to prove a theory that an SD image could be copied to Google Drive and downloaded and restored to give a working system.

 Components -
 Raspberry Pi 5 and 32GB SD card.